ACINQ/phoenix/phoenix-ios/phoenix-notifySrvExt/readme.md

-Note that it does not create a new app extension process.
+Note that it **does not create a new app extension process**.
 It re-uses the existing process, and launches a new `UNNotificationServiceExtension` within it.